Choosing your options

 Students in the Senior Cycle have the following options:

-If you like the idea of working whilst you study science and are not sure about going to university then an apprenticeship might be for you.
+If you like the idea of working whilst you study science and are not sure about going to university then there are several options which will not stop you getting a degree.

-Apprenticeships offer the combination of working as a professional alongside studying towards a recognised qualification.
+Suitable if you want to earn a wage alongside studying towards a recognised qualification.
+Expect to be roughly 80% on-the-job and 20% in the classroom.
 For the majority of roles you need to be 16+, you will not pay for your qualification and you will be paid the national minimum wage for apprentices.
 Although many science-related employers pay more than this.

 Apprenticeships are available at different levels and offer qualifications up to degree level.
 You might find chemistry apprentices working as laboratory technicians or analysts working in the food, petrochemicals or pharmaceuticals sectors.
 The level of qualification and how you apply for one depends where you live.
 Find out more about these options by visiting our earn while you learn page.